Vestibular Disease in Dogs

 What is the prognosis for a dog diagnosed with vestibular disease?

-The clinical signs associated with vestibular disease are often most severe during the first twenty-four to forty-eight hours.
-Many pets begin to improve within seventy-two hours.
-The head tilt and stumbling often improve over a seven to ten-day period.
-Most patients are completely recovered within two to three weeks, although some will have residual symptoms such as a head tilt or mild "wobbling" for life.
+The clinical signs associated with vestibular disease are often most severe during the first 24 to 48 hours.
+Many pets begin to improve within 72 hours.
+The head tilt and stumbling often improves over a 7 to 10-day period.
+Most patients are completely recovered within 2 to 3 weeks, although some will have residual symptoms, such as a head tilt or mild "wobbling" for life.
+Dogs who have had an episode may be prone to recurrence.

 If the patient fails to improve or worsens, then a more severe underlying disorder should be suspected, and advanced diagnostic testing should be pursued.
 A referral to a veterinary neurologist may be advised.